Medically reviewed by Drugs.com. Last updated on May 1, 2021.

 Allergic reactions including angioneurotic edema have also been reported in postmarketing experience.

-Blood Pressure Increase
+Risk of Increased Blood Pressure

 Many patients with cyanide poisoning will be hypotensive; however, elevations in blood pressure have also been observed in known or suspected cyanide poisoning victims.

 Elevations in blood pressure (≥180 mmHg systolic or ≥110 mmHg diastolic) were observed in approximately 18% of healthy subjects (not exposed to cyanide) receiving hydroxocobalamin 5 g and 28% of subjects receiving 10 g.
 Increases in blood pressure were noted shortly after the infusions were started; the maximal increase in blood pressure was observed toward the end of the infusion.
 These elevations were generally transient and returned to baseline levels within 4 hours of dosing.
+Monitor blood pressure during treatment with Cyanokit.

 Use of Blood Cyanide Assay